 - Schools must fill out the online application and upload their mission statement.
-The mission statement that is uploaded must be the one that is in effect on October 1, 2020.
+The mission statement that is uploaded must be the one that is in effect on October 1st of the current school year.

-- Schools must include total enrollment of students as of October 1, 2020, and the number of students by category based on their initial enrollment.
+- Schools must include total enrollment of students as of October 1st of the current school year and the number of students by category based on their initial enrollment.
 (List a student in one category only for online application).

 - Arizona State Charter Board will review the list of charter school applicants as a verification point.
 Other alternative school sponsors will be contacted for verification if there is any abnormality or additional clarification needed regarding their applicants.

 Alternative status is granted by application to the Arizona Department of Education and applies to the state accountability system.

 Districts and charter holders (LEAs) must apply for alternative school status for their schools by filling out and submitting the application below.
 Please see the guidance document below to further clarify and for examples of how a school might verify student enrollment in any one category.